The MV formalism for ${\rm IBL}_\infty$- and ${\rm BV}_\infty$-algebras: Abstract

 \section{Abstract}

 We develop a new formalism for the Quantum Master Equation $\Delta e^{S/\hbar} = 0$ and the category of $\IBL_\infty$-algebras and simplify some homotopical algebra arising in the context of oriented surfaces with boundary.
 We introduce and study a category of \MV-algebras, which, on the one hand, contains such important categories as those of $\IBL_\infty$-algebras and $\L_\infty$-algebras, and on the other hand, is homotopically trivial, in particular allowing for a simple solution of the quantum master equation.
-We also show that $\IBL_\infty$-morphisms are closed under composition, a nontrivial property, which seems to be taken for granted in the literature.
+We also present geometric interpretation of our results.

 \keywords{$\MV$-algebra, $\IBL_\infty$-algebra, Master Equation, Transfer}